 - medications for attention deficit hyperactivity disorder

-Even though both types of priapism have similar symptoms, your doctor has to run diagnostic tests to determine whether you have low-flow or high-flow priapism.
-The treatment options differ depending on the exact type of the condition.
+Even though both types of priapism have similar symptoms, a doctor has to run diagnostic tests to determine whether you have low-flow or high-flow priapism.
+The treatment options differ depending on the exact type and cause of the condition.

 Blood gas measurement

 This procedure involves inserting a needle into your penis and collecting a blood sample.

 If the sample reveals that blood in your penis is deprived of oxygen, you have low-flow priapism.
 But if the sample reveals bright red blood, you have high flow priapism.